 One of the biggest trends in parcel over that continues is the ongoing emergence of software solutions available through the cloud.
 As specific challenges emerge for shippers, there have been many emerging cloud solutions that entered the market with offerings nearly turn-key through the cloud.
 A great example we mentioned earlier is international shipping requirements to the EU.
 With the recent changes to the Value Added Tax laws (“VAT”) there are number of new requirements for how shippers register, pay and declare taxable values on goods being shipped into the EU.

-Another great example is for return management.
+Another great example is for return supply chain management.
 Many 3PL Warehouse Manager users have return programs that handle the entire process of returns through reverse logistics capabilities that report data directly have to the WMS.
 There are also omnichannel return solutions where the cloud provider also includes physical return locations where they can manage the return process no matter whom the originating seller.

 Finally, advanced technology is rapidly coming to market.
 Special automation capabilities such as cartonization are now available as a service, like rate shopping, where technology stacks such as a WMS can send package and carrier specifications into an algorithm to return the best packaging setup based on the dimensions and weight of the items in the order.